 The Struggle with Depression and Mental Health

-I once completely flunked my examinations and got dumped by my ex girlfriend over a text message in a timeframe of a couple of weeks.
-I was due for military enlistment in a couple of weeks and needless to say those chain of events lead to a minor depressive period.
+When I was much younger, I completely flunked my examinations and got dumped by my ex girlfriend over text message in a time period of a couple of weeks.
+I was due for military enlistment in a month and needless to say those chain of events lead to a minor depressive period.

-I looked to friends and family for advice but mostly they ended up giving me superficial or judgmental advice:
+In such times I often looked to friends and family for advice but mostly they ended up giving me superficial or judgmental advice:

 ‘Just don’t think too much’